meettyj/Tobacco-on-Twitter/reddit/sample_tweets_reddits_in_different_topics.md

   - I swear a vape pen at work saves lives...
   - the fact that i cannot vape on this packed bus is homophobic and anti-latinx, and san francisco needs to address this
 - **reddit comments**:
+  - I just bought 1 gallons of pg and three of vg.
+But i gotta ask myself how long is that really goimg to last?
+A year?
+Maybe 1.5?
+Some weeks i go through 200 ml alone.
+  - I agree it is better and cheaper but it hurts those who havent quit yet or those that wont DIY and just start smoking again.
+Im done just carring if i can get my juice,  i want to make sure others find vaping as a safer alternative to smoking.
+  - I just called her DC office,  Everyone call today.
+Apparently the guy seems very annoyed at the amount of calls.
+Lets just keep calling everyday.
+  - Can anyone figure out who else is supporting the bill.
+I would like to compile a list of phone numbers to call once everyday.
+And if you havent taken the time to call please do so.
+They pick up and just ask you a few questions.

 ## 2.4 positive_emotion